 U.S. District Court, District of Rhode Island

 U.S. District Court, District of Connecticut

-Steven was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Commercial Litigation and Privacy and Data Security Law.
+Steven was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the fields of Commercial Litigation and Privacy and Data Security Law.
 Steven has been listed in Best Lawyers since 2016.
-He has also been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Litigation: General Commercial (Rhode Island).

-Steven has also been recognized as a “Rhode Island Super Lawyer” in Business Litigation based on a peer-review survey by Thomson Reuters (2008-2017).
+Steven was recognized as a “Rhode Island Super Lawyer” in Business Litigation based on a peer-review survey by Thomson Reuters (2008-2017).